 Other companies have been caught stealing the credit files or Social Security numbers of people who are under 18 or have died and substituting these for the files of people with poor credit histories.

 If you’re still tempted to use a credit repair organization even after reading about all the downsides associated with using this type of company, you should understand the difference between for-profit and nonprofit organizations.
 In almost all cases, for-profit organizations should be avoided entirely, but you need to be wary of some nonprofit ones as well.

-The federal Credit Repair Organizations Act prohibits for-profit credit repair clinics from engaging in certain practices and making certain claims about their services.
-Many states regulate credit repair clinics as well.
-Some dubious credit repair clinics have tried to get around these regulations by setting themselves up as nonprofits.
+You can verify nonprofit status through the Internal Revenue Service, but just because the company is a nonprofit doesn't mean it's legitimate.
+The federal Credit Repair Organizations Act prohibits companies that offer credit repair services from making untrue or misleading representations and requires certain disclosures.
+Many states regulate credit repair clinics, as well.
+Some dubious credit repair clinics try to get around these regulations by setting themselves up as nonprofits.

 Before using any organization that claims to be a nonprofit, carefully check the company's fees, claims about its services, and reputation.
 Check with your local Better Business Bureau and consumer protection agency to see if either has complaints on file about the company.
 If there are complaints against the credit repair organization, that’s a red flag.
 But a business with no complaints still might be untrustworthy.
 Businesses can change names or defraud a lot of people before complaints catch up to them.

 If you need help or advice about how to fix your credit, instead of dealing with a credit repair organization, consider talking to a reputable lawyer or an accredited nonprofit credit counseling agency.
 The National Foundation for Credit Counseling website is a good place to start looking for one.
 For comprehensive information on how to repair your credit, get Credit Repair, by Amy Loftsgordon and Cara O'Neill (Nolo).